Y-Xu/lmm/src/README.md

 ## Training

-use "make" to compile lmm-a.c lmm-s.c and lmm-m.c
+use "make" to compile lmm-a.c, lmm-s.c and lmm-m.c

 run the script "train_word_embedding.sh" to train word embeddings.